kemuri-9/sling-filesystemprovider/DESIGN.md

 other types are likely to not be persisted.

 #### Binary Storage ####
 JSON is rather ill-fit for binary storage, being a text-based format.
-So in addition to supporting the storage of the binary data as Base64 within the JSON file, it should also be supported to store the values in external files on the file system.
-A configuration option should control if binaries are stored within the JSON or in files.
+Also with the unknown length/size of binary files, memory inflation can occur for larger binary files if they are stored in JSON.
+Instead binary contents should be stored external of the JSON.

 ### Special Keys ####
 The following are special property names and can not be used for other purposes